adam-on-the-internet/dsm-pth/src/assets/agendas/2021_12_06/agenda.md

 ###### Tags: HEARING ITEM

-Continuing hearing on vacation of excess City right-of-way located north of and adjoining
+Dismissing hearing on vacation of excess City right-of-way located north of and adjoining

 1661 County Line Road, and conveyance to JOPPA for $30,000, (Continued from